HertieDataScience/SyllabusAndLectures/README.md

 ### Week 8: Statistical Modelling with R

-We will learn how to fit and evaluate a variety of statistical models using the R language, including simple linear models and logistic regression models for categorical dependent data.
+We will learn how to fit and evaluate a variety of statistical models using the R language, including simple linear models and logistic regression models for binary dependent variables.

 #### Readings:

 - Ch.
-7-8: Crawley, Michael J. 2005.
-Statistics: An Introduction Using R. John Wiley and Sons Ltd., Chichester.
+7-8, 11: Crawley, Michael J. 2005.
+Statistics: An Introduction Using R.
+John Wiley and Sons Ltd., Chichester.

 ## Part IV: Communicating results from statistical analyses